raspberrypilearning/lineup/en/step_8.md

 stamp sprites (4) (10) ::custom
 ```
 --- no-print ---
-Here's an animation showing what should happen
+Here's an animation showing what should happen:
 ![animation](images/demo_1.gif)
 --- /no-print ---

-The sprite should begin by appearing large and saying "find me".
-After this is should hide itself amongst the stamps, using the empty space you have left for it.
+At the start of the game, the sprite should appear at a large size and say "Find me".
+Then the sprite should hide itself among the stamps in the empty space you have left for it.

-See if you can do this independently, and use the hints below if you need more help.
+See if you can figure out how to do this, and use the hints below if you need help.

 --- hints --- --- hint ---
-Here's what it needs to do:
+This is what it needs to do:
   1. Send your sprite to `x:0 y:0`{:class="blockmotion"}
   2. Bring the sprite to the `front`{:class="blocklooks"} and set its `size to 100%`{:class="blocklooks"}
-  3. `Say Find me for two seconds`{:class="blocklooks"}
+  3. `Say 'Find me' for two seconds`{:class="blocklooks"}
   4. `Go back one layer`{:class="blocklooks"}
   5. Set the sprite's `size to 40%`{:class="blocklooks"}
   6. Move to the last remaining position in the lists
 --- /hint --- --- hint ---
-Here's the additional blocks you need:
+These are the additional blocks you need:
 ```blocks
 when flag clicked
 clear